Degree RequirementADN/ASN or BSN

-What Is a Radiology Nurse?
+What is a Radiology Nurse?

-Becoming a Radiology Nurse
+How to Become a Radiology Nurse

 While RNs with either an ADN or BSN can work in the radiology field, those with a BSN will find it much easier to find work in the specialty.
 With that said, although radiology nurses are often hired at the registered nurse level, with advanced education and experience, nurse practitioners and clinical nurse specialists serve as mid-level providers within radiology departments.
-In order to practice advanced specialty in radiology, one must achieve a Master’s of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) degree as a Family Nurse Practitioner, an Adult Nurse Practitioner, or a Clinical Nurse Specialist.
+In order to practice advanced specialty in radiology, one must achieve a Master’s of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) degree as a Family Nurse Practitioner, an Adult Nurse Practitioner, or a Clinical Nurse Specialist from an accredited school.

 Are Any Certifications or Credentials Needed?